Whether you were married to your kids' dad, were in a couple or your encounter was a hookup, this post is for you.

 - Creates a great opportunity for you to be a positive role model for dating for your children — especially if you date casually and don't settle down with the first dude who matches with you on Tindr.
 After all, our kids are statistically likely to be in sexual relationships with multiple people in their lives, co-habit without marriage, and are less likely than any other generation to never marry, including when they have kids of their own.
 Why in the world are single moms desperately trying to uphold some image of sexual saintliness while also giving our kids frank discussions on the importance of pleasure and respect when it comes to their sexuality?

 - Bucks the patriarchy.
-Don't let old white keep your orgasm down!
+Don't let old, white men keep your orgasm down!

 When you're ready, check out my list of best online dating sites for single moms (and tips on how to use them).